OrderLab/xinda/README.md

 # Overview

-This repo contains the source code of (1) Xinda, an automated slow-fault testing pipeline; and (2) ADR, a lightweight runtime slow-fault detection library.
+This repo contains the source code of (1) Xinda, an automated slow-fault testing pipeline, and (2) ADR, a lightweight runtime slow-fault detection library.
 The following sections are for building and running Xinda.
 More information about ADR can be found [here](adr).

 # Xinda

 ![Preview](docs/example-xinda.jpg)

 Xinda is designed to be a flexible and extensible slow-fault testing pipeline for distributed systems.
 It automates the process of initializing a distributed cluster, running cloud benchmarks, injecting flexible and fine-grained slow faults, collecting runtime logs and stats, and analyzing the results.
-It can be extended to support new distributed systems, benchmarks, and fault injection methods.
+It can be extended to support new fault injection methods, benchmarks, and distributed systems.

 ## Build